sandhya212/Mistic/intro.rst

 What is Mistic
 --------------
 This is a Python tool using the Bokeh library to view multiple multiplex images simultaneously.
-The code has been tested on 7-panel Vectra, 32-panel CODEX and 44-panel t-CyCIF images.
+The code has been tested on 7-panel Vectra, 32- & 64-panel CODEX and 44-panel t-CyCIF images.

 .. image:: figures/Mistic_GUI.jpg
   :width: 600
-  :alt: Mistic GUI.A.
-User-input panel where imaging technique choice, stack montage option or markers can be selected, images borders can be added, new or pre-defined image display coordinates
+  :alt: Mistic GUI.
+A. User-input panel where imaging technique choice, stack montage option or markers can be selected, images borders can be added, new or pre-defined image display coordinates
         can be chosen, and a theme for the canvases can be selected.
 B. Static canvas showing the image t-SNE colored and arranged as per user inputs.
         C. Live canvas showing the corresponding t-SNE scatter plot where each image is represented as a dot.
         The live canvas has tabs for displaying additional information per image.